AndrewSagorski/Music-Event-Site-Concept/README.md

 # Music-Event-Site-Concept
 A simple design and flow concept for a music event website, created for a university assignment.
+Makes use of Bootstrap 5 for grid layout and components, and of Google Fonts.

 This site would allow people to browse music gigs and events near them, by genre, location or search term.